Reconstructing Coral Histories Using Ancient DNA.

 Signatures of damage in aDNA

-showing deamination
+Showing deamination

 (reflected in C to T substitutions) frequency.
-The
+The decreasing deamination frequency over time in samples

 suggests that this pattern reflects true time damage.